Margarita-Simeonova/Conditional-Statements-Advanced/README.md

 03. New House:

 Marin and Nellie buy a house not far from Sofia.
 Nellie loves flowers so much that she convinces you to write a program to calculate how much it will cost them to plant a certain number of flowers and whether the available budget will be enough for them.
 Different flowers have different prices:

 Rose = 5

 Dahlia = 3.80

 Tulip = 2.80

 Narcissus = 3

 Gladiola = 2.50

+The following discounts are available:

+· If Nellie buys more than 80 Roses - 10% discount from the final price;

+· If Nellie buys more than 90 Dahlias - 15% discount from the final price;

+· If Nellie buys more than 80 Tulips - 15% discount from the final price;

+· If Nellie buys less than 120 Narcissus - the price increases by 15%;

+· If Nelly Buys less than 80 Gladioli - the price increases by 20%.